AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 >[!IMPORTANT]
 >
->Before running an ad-hoc activation job, make sure that at least 20 minutes have passed from the moment that the segment export job was completed.
+>Note the following one-time constraint: Before running an ad-hoc activation job, make sure that at least 20 minutes have passed from the moment that the segment was first activated according to the schedule you set in [Step 3 - Create activation flow in the Platform UI](#activation-flow).

 Before running an ad-hoc activation job, make sure the scheduled segment export job for your segments has finished.
 See [destination dataflow monitoring](../../dataflows/ui/monitor-destinations.md) for information on how to monitor the status of activation flows.
 For example, if your activation dataflow shows a **[!UICONTROL Processing]** status, wait for it to finish before running the ad-hoc activation job.